Let the tots run free in Singapore's lush patch of green, Botanic Gardens!

 We’re big fans of Singapore’s awesome public transportation and we love the fact there’s an MRT stop at the Cluny entrance of the Botanic Gardens, which is why this guide will start off here.
 It’s also close to Plain Vanilla at Cluny Court, one of our favourite breakfast spots.

-Let’s be real – if you’re bringing kids to the Singapore Botanic Gardens, you likely won’t get to explore all 52 hectares of it.
+Let’s be real – if you’re bringing kids to the Singapore Botanic Gardens, you most likely won’t get to explore all 82 hectares of it.
 In fact, your kids will probably get tired when hour two rolls along (also, that’s usually naptime for our tots).
-Our ideal Botanic Gardens trip involves: playing in the open fields in the Eco Gardens near the uber-picturesque Eco Lake and settling down for a picnic breakfast, looking at the turtles in the Eco Lake, walking over to the Jacob Ballas Children’s Garden after and having lunch at the nearby Food for Tots.
+Our ideal Botanic Gardens trip involves playing in the open fields in the Eco Gardens near the uber-picturesque Eco Lake and settling down for a picnic breakfast, looking at the turtles in the Eco Lake, walking over to the Jacob Ballas Children’s Garden after and having lunch at the nearby Little Spot.

 These grassy knolls are the best picnic spots near the Cluny Court entrance of the gardens.
 You’ll find lots of families settling down here with their mats and footballs.
-They also have a great view of the Eco Lake, the perfect ambience for a picnic.
-We suggest sitting near the bamboo trees for extra shade, or the hill in front of the Eco Lake.
+They also have a great view of Eco Lake, the perfect ambience for a picnic.
+We suggest sitting near the bamboo trees for extra shade or the hill in front of the lake.
 Also, watch out for cute jungle fowl babies and their parents!

 Surprisingly, this man-made lake is home to what seems to be a gazillion turtles, tadpoles, swans and otters.
 Our kids never get tired of spotting their animal friends, even if they see them all the time.
 For the best view of the animals, head down to the pebbly shore.
 Please don’t feed the animals no matter how hungry they look – especially those greedy turtles!

 In 2017, the Jacob Ballas Children’s Garden got a major makeover with four new zones.
-Although the original garden and all its loveliness is still there (except for the water play area which is currently being revamped and will reopen in December 2020), the kids love exploring all the new zones, especially the Forest Zone.
+Although the original garden and all its loveliness is still there, the kids love exploring all the new zones, especially the Forest Zone.
 You’ll need to leave your stroller and scooters at the entrance though – they aren’t allowed in for safety reasons.
 Pets aren’t allowed inside either, so if you’re bringing your dog along, you might want to skip the children’s garden.
 If you’re bringing a wee one, we suggest taking a cab (safely) directly to the Children’s Garden itself.
 Here’s a kid-friendly guide you can print out for the little ones.

 What to do at Jacob Ballas Children’s Garden

-The original Jacob Ballas Children’s Garden was made up of the Play, Learn and Explore Zones and this is where the waterplay area, Food for Tots and the super-cool (and slippery) Tree House slide is.
+The original Jacob Ballas Children’s Garden was made up of the Play, Learn and Explore Zones and this is where the water play area, Little Spot and the super-cool (and slippery) Tree House slide is.
 We suggest heading here first and doing lots of exploring the garden.
 We really love the suspension bridge and have even spotted a hornbill in the trees at the Explore Zone.
 If you’ve brought your sand toys, plop your fam down by the Tree House while the kids build mini-forts with the sand.
 When they’re done, they can enjoy the slides.

 If you’ve got older kids, they’ll love the Forest Zone.
 It has treehouses they can explore and hide in, and best of all: a flying fox!
 The whole area will keep your kids busy – you’ll find a trampoline, a rope swing bridge, a swing, a sandpit and giant insect replicas, too.

-Food for Tots at Jacob Ballas has a great selection of kid-friendly meals that come with your pick of orange or apple juice and Ben and Jerry’s ice-cream (but only if the kids have been good).
-Although the food isn’t exactly memorable, it’s enough to satisfy grumbling tummies, especially after a day of exploring.
+Little Spot at Jacob Ballas has a great selection of kid-friendly meals that come with your pick of orange or apple juice and Ben and Jerry’s ice cream (but only if the kids have been good).
+It’s enough to satisfy rumbling tummies, especially after a day of exploring.
 If you’re willing to walk (around 20 minutes), Casa Verde at the Nassim Gate entrance serves up delish pizzas from their wood-fired oven and pasta that’s sure to get a thumbs-up from everyone, parents included.

 Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569